C6Sucrose/C6Sucrose/README.md

 # Experience
 * 2+ years building games and interactive experiences using Unity and C#, Assembly x86 and C++
-* Adequate with back-end frameworks like Django for developing web APIs and applications
 * Experienced in 3D modeling and Digital content creation with Blender
 * Background in a conjunction of language levels like C++, C# and Assembly
-* Currently learning React to build front end UI interfaces while also brushing up my back end skills.
-I am also partaking in everything AI in order to get a better understanding of how and where to use ML efficiently.

 # Projects
 * [Farmageddon] - unity game built with C# scripting and Unity's own Shaderlab